vormkracht10/php-uploadcare-transformations/README.md

 ```

 #### Resize
 Resizes an image to one or two dimensions.
 When you set both width and height explicitly, it may result in a distorted image.
 If you specify either side, this operation will preserve the original aspect ratio and resize the image accordingly.
-Mode should be one of the following values: 'on', 'off', 'fill'.
+Mode should be one of the following values: `on`, `off`, `fill`.

 ```php
 // Using width, height, stretch and 'fill' mode.